 The largest company currently offering in the United States is Lemonade.
 This insurance carrier takes a 20% flat fee out of your premium to pay for running costs.
 Then it takes 40% of the fees to cover reinsurance.
 The remaining 40% pays claims.
 Any of that 40% left over at the end of the year is donated to a charity that customers choose.

-Lemonade currently offers renters, condo, and homeowners insurance in New York, California, Illinois, New Jersey, Nevada, Georgia, Pennsylvania, Maryland, Arizona, Michigan, Connecticut, and the District of Columbia.
+Lemonade currently offers renters, condo, and homeowners insurance in New York, California, Illinois, New Jersey, Nevada, Georgia, Pennsylvania, Maryland, Arizona, Michigan, Colorado, and the District of Columbia.
 It offers renters and condo insurance in Texas and Rhode Island.
 And it offers renters insurance in Iowa, Wisconsin, New Mexico, Ohio, Oregon, and Arkansas.
 It’s working to add additional states shortly.

 While Lemonade is the only large peer to peer insurance company operating in the U.S. right now, more are probably coming.
 And there are some health insurance type companies doing something similar to this model.
 In fact, health sharing companies have been around for years.
 They operate on a similar model, minus the return of premium or giving back at the end of the year.
 You can check out more about health sharing companies, specifically, here.